25-06 vs. 30-06: Is the 30-06 Overrated?

 Stopping Power: 25.06 vs 30.06

-Excellent shot placement with a 223 Remington is just as effective as a perfect shot with a 270 Winchester; however, a poor shot with a 223 is not nearly as effective as a poor shot with a 270.
+Perfect shot placement with a 223 Remington rifle is just as effective as an excellent shot from a much more powerful 270 Winchester rifle.
+However, a poor shot with a 223 is not nearly as effective as a poor shot with a 270.

-It's calculated by comparing the bullet weight and the bullet diameter.
-The higher the SD, the deeper the bullet will penetrate the target.
+Sectional density (SD) measures how effectively a bullet penetrates its target.
+It's calculated by comparing the bullet’s weight and diameter.
+The higher the SD, the deeper the bullet is inclined to penetrate its target.

 Hunting

-The 25-06 can take medium-sized game like coyotes, whitetail deer, mule deer, and antelope.
-The 30-06 can ethically harvest all these animals and other big game like elk.
+The 25-06 can take medium game like coyote, whitetail deer, mule deer, and antelope.
+The 30-06 can ethically harvest all these animals plus large game like elk.

-The 30-06 has the advantage in this category because it can hunt a wider variety of species.
+The 30-06 has the advantage in this category because it can ethically harvest a wider variety of species.

 Home Defense: 30-06 vs 25-06